gregrickaby/nextjs-github-pages/README.md

 2. Setup Node LTS
 3. Get Yarn's cache from the last build 🚀
 4. Build the app
-5. Deploy the app to `/github-pages` branch (using a the `ACTIONS_DEPLOY_KEY` you generated earlier).
+5. Deploy the app to the `/github-pages` branch (using a the `ACTIONS_DEPLOY_KEY` you generated earlier).

-BTW: My Github Action workflow uses [this action](https://github.com/peaceiris/actions-gh-pages) to handle the deployment.
-I went with a third-party action, because I don't want to have to maintain that.
+BTW: My Github Action workflow uses [this action](https://github.com/peaceiris/actions-gh-pages) to handle the actual deployment.
+I went with a third-party action, because I don't want to have to maintain it.

 Here's the workflow in `.yml`